Evaluation of the Home Care Packages Programme and Consumer Directed Care

 Online survey for all Home Care providers

 The survey will explore provider experiences, views and insights with the Programme implementation, including transition to the new care levels and supplements, ACAT assessments, interface with other aged care services, and implementation of CDC (for those providers delivering CDC places).
-This is planned to occur between August to

 Sample regions analysis